ALMSIVI/novel-tools-py/docs/references.md

 **Arguments:**

 - csv_filename (str, optional, default=list.csv): Filename of the csv list file.
 This file should be generated from `CsvWriter`, i.e., it must contain at least type, index and content.
-- in_dir (Path, optional): The directory to read the csv file from.
+- in_dir (DirectoryPath, optional): The directory to read the csv file from.
 Required if the filename does not contain the path.
 - encoding (str, optional, default=utf-8): Encoding of the csv file.
 - types (dict[str, str], optional, default={'line_num': 'int', 'source': 'Path'}): Type of each additional field to be fetched.
 Currently, int, bool and Path are supported.
 - join_dir (list[str], optional, default=['source']): If the data corresponding to the given field names is type Path, it will be treated as a relative path and will be joined by `in_dir`.